Chernobyl disaster: Reactor conditions priming the accident

 When a power level of 200 MW was reattained, preparation for the experiment continued, although the power level was much lower than the prescribed 700 MW.
-As part of the test program, two additional main circulating (coolant) pumps were activated at 01:05.
+As part of the test, two additional main circulating pumps were activated at 01:05.
 The increased coolant flow lowered the overall core temperature and reduced the existing steam voids in the core.
-Because water absorbs neutrons better than steam, the neutron flux and reactivity decreased.
+Because water absorbs neutrons better than steam, neutron flux and reactivity decreased.
 The operators responded by removing more manual control rods to maintain power.
-It was around this time that the number of control rods inserted in the reactor fell below the required value of 15.
-This was not apparent to the operators because the RBMK did not have any instruments capable of calculating the inserted rod worth in real time.
+It was around this time that the number of control rods inserted into the reactor fell below the required value of 15.
+This was not apparent to the operators, because the RBMK did not have any instruments capable of calculating the inserted rod worth in real time.

 The combined effect of these various actions was an extremely unstable reactor configuration.
-Nearly all of the 211 control rods had been extracted manually, and excessively high coolant flow rates through the core meant that the coolant was entering the reactor very close to the boiling point.
-Unlike other light-water reactor designs, the RBMK design at that time had a positive void coefficient of reactivity at low power levels.
+Nearly all of the 211 control rods had been extracted, and excessively high coolant flow rates meant that the water had less time to cool between trips through the core, and was therefore entering the reactor very close to the boiling point.
+Unlike other light-water reactor designs, the RBMK design at that time had a positive void coefficient of reactivity at typical fuel burnup levels.
 This meant that the formation of steam bubbles (voids) from boiling cooling water intensified the nuclear chain reaction owing to voids having lower neutron absorption than water.
-Unbeknownst to the operators, the void coefficient was not counterbalanced by other reactivity effects in the given operating regime, meaning that any increase in boiling would produce more steam voids which further intensified the chain reaction, leading to a positive feedback loop.
-Given this characteristic, reactor No. 4 was now at risk of a runaway increase in its core power with nothing to restrain it.
+Unknown to the operators, the void coefficient was not counterbalanced by other reactivity effects in the given operating regime, meaning that any increase in boiling would produce more steam voids which further intensified the chain reaction, leading to a positive feedback loop.
+Given this characteristic, reactor No.4 was now at risk of a runaway increase in its core power with nothing to restrain it.
 The reactor was now very sensitive to the regenerative effect of steam voids on reactor power.